The Programme / Social equality

 Socialne zadeve in vključujoča družba (Photo by Dominik Lange on Unsplash)

-According to 2019 estimations, there are 7000 homeless in Slovenia, a number certain to have increased following the Covid pandemic, although the EU has committed to ending homelessness until 2030.
+According to estimates from 2019, there are approximately 7,000 homeless people in Slovenia, and this number has certainly increased since the COVID-19 pandemic, even though the EU has set a goal of ending homelessness by 2030.

 Volt Slovenija proposes: